 Keeping these things was stalling the grieving process.
 I found that the denial and depression stages were easily triggered with a glimpse of a happy photo or by finding his CDs on the shelf.
 My wedding ring could ignite a sense of anger whenever I took it out “just to look at how pretty it was”.
 Holding on was holding me back.
 When I sold my wedding ring and burned my old letters I felt lighter.

-There is a tangible heaviness to emotional and physical clutter.
+There is a tangible heaviness to emotional and physical clutter (yes, even if it’s out of sight in the loft).
 When we release it, we open up space to consider new opportunities.
 Remember what it feels like to give your kitchen cupboards or office a really good clear out.
 Think of the energy which comes from being able to create something fresh without the old junk in the way.
 Removing wedding possessions from my life didn’t mean I was denying those emotions.
 Decluttering just gave me more space to breathe and think about something different, without being confronted daily by the energy stored in the things in my house.

 Where Do I Start?